-- Critical gendered analysis of National Determined Contributions (NDCs), National Adaptation Plans, and NAMAs, especially on the specific actions (programs and polices) countries developed to meet their emissions commitments.
-Read more: Gender equality in national climate action: planning for gender-responsive nationally determined contributions.
+- A critical gendered analysis of National Determined Contributions (NDCs), National Adaptation Plans, and NAMAs, especially on the specific actions (programs and polices) countries developed to meet their emissions commitments.
+Read more: Gender equality in national climate action: planning for gender-responsive nationally determined contributions;

-- Analysis of gender differences in vulnerability to climate change (e.g. through national gendered household surveys) and relevant sex-disaggregated data to monitor change in vulnerability within the context of implementation of adaptation and mitigation activities.
+- Analysis of gender differences in climate change vulnerability (e.g. through national gendered household surveys) and relevant sex-disaggregated data to monitor change in vulnerability within the context of implementation of adaptation and mitigation activities;

-- Analyse adequacy of existing climate change and agricultural policies and strategies with relation to gender issues.
+- Determining the adequacy of existing climate change and agricultural policies and strategies with relation to gender issues;

-- How to establish gender sensitive monitoring framework using sex-disaggregated indicators
+- Establishing gender sensitive monitoring framework using sex-disaggregated indicators.